Wallpaper vs. Paint Part 2 – A Contractor’s Perspective

 Wallpaper vs. Paint

 From a Contractor’s Perspective

-In our last blog article, Wallpaper vs Paint: Part 1, we gave some straightforward dry information provided by several experts on the difference or “VS” between wallpaper and painting.
-This time we get a little more down to earth from the perspective of the wallpaper installers that install the wallpaper and the painters that paint.
+In our last blog article, Wallpaper vs Paint: Part 1, we gave some straightforward dry information from several experts on the difference or “VS” between wallpaper and painting.
+This time, we get a little more down-to-earth from the perspective of the wallpaper installers who install the wallpaper and the painters who paint.